 Signs and Symptoms of GERD

-Everyone has likely experienced common symptoms such as acid reflux, pains in the chest, a cough or a soar throat, however, if any of these issues become chronic, they could be symptoms of GERD.
+Everyone has likely experienced common symptoms such as acid reflux, pains in the chest, a cough or a sore throat, however, if any of these issues become chronic, they could be symptoms of GERD.
 If you start to experience have excessive or daily acid reflux, especially coupled with a soar through and a cough that lingers, you should ask your doctor about GERD (gastroesophageal reflux disease).

-Though GERD symptoms can be uncomfortable, alarm symptoms are not typical of GERD and can signal additional, more serious health concerns.
+Though GERD symptoms can be uncomfortable, alarm symptoms are not typical of GERD and can signal additional, more severe health concerns.
 Consult a health care professional if you notice a change in your current symptoms or experience any of the following:

 - Sudden weight loss